-On the mortgage interest rates: Actually, the interest rates depend on the bank.
-You will hear two different interest rates; variable interest rate and fixed interest rate.
-The fixed interest rate is the popular one among both Turkish nationals and foreigners.
-Of course, most mortgage borrowers prefer fixed-rate mortgages, ensuring that the rates won’t change or go up.
+The mortgage interest rates: Actually, the interest rates depend on the bank.
+You will hear two different interest rates; variable and fixed interest rates.
+The fixed interest rate is popular among Turkish nationals and foreigners.
+Of course, most mortgage borrowers prefer fixed-rate mortgages, ensuring that the rates won't change or go up.

 The maximum duration to repay your debt: In Turkey, you have to pay your debt back in about 15 years at max; yet, make sure you pay it in 10 years.